GUIDE

 Building your app’s launch strategy

-Industry expert Joe Zappa recommends, “To craft an effective PR campaign for your app launch, ideally begin the campaign months before the hard launch of the app itself.
+"To craft an effective PR campaign for your app launch, ideally begin the campaign months before the hard launch of the app itself.
 Reporters and other industry influencers who can get your app in front of large audiences of potential users may see an initial approach asking them to cover an app launch as self-serving.
 But if you reach out months before, consistently providing value to the reporter in the hopes of receiving nothing more than a mention, the reporter is far likelier to write an entire story about your app when the time for the launch comes.

-“Building a rapport with reporters and influencers ahead of your app launch rests on providing value.
-This can be as simple as building a list of 10 reporters and influencers who are active on social media and engaging thoughtfully with their content.
-But at its best, it would also entail offering them exclusive data or expertise that will provide rare value to their own audiences.
+Building a rapport with reporters and influencers ahead of your app launch rests on providing value.
+This can be as simple as engaging thoughtfully with their content.
+At its best, it could also mean offering exclusive data or expertise that will provide value to their audience.

-“The press has its own rules and norms that are very different from those of corporations and marketers.
-To communicate most effectively with journalists, consider enlisting an adviser or PR freelancer who is experienced at navigating the media.”
+The press has its own rules and norms that are very different from those of corporations and marketers.
+To communicate most effectively with journalists, consider enlisting an adviser or PR freelancer who is experienced at navigating the media."

 Reaching the right audience at the right time with compelling campaigns